 The introduction is seemingly simple, but when you actually start writing, it can feel tricky to be brief while compelling enough to invite readers in.

 While you do want to give the whole priming overview–background information, context, etc.–you also want to provide your hook.
 The hook is what will hopefully draw your reader in, making them want to keep reading.
 This might be a thought-provoking question, anecdote, intriguing fact or statistic.

-Body Paragraphs: Your Essay Evidence
+Body paragraphs: Evidence

 - Write a sentence (or two) that is your main evidence.

 - Your next sentence should be a follow-up to the evidence, explaining why this is important, its implications, and what the information means within context.

 - The third sentence concludes what you wrote, pretty much just tying the sentences together.
 This can be a way of transitioning more cohesively to the next piece of evidence in the paragraph.

 If you’re on a computer, you can color code each of the sentences when proofreading which makes it easier to see if there are gaps or places that aren’t flowing.